Please do not leave this page until complete. This can take a few moments.

 How big?
 Let’s go to the play-by-play.

 The Maine Red Claws take on the Delaware Blue Coats Nov.
-9 in an away game that will be their first as a subsidiary of the Boston Celtics, the famed National Basketball Association team.
+9 in an away game that will be Maine's first as a subsidiary of the Boston Celtics, the famed National Basketball Association team.
 The Celtics announced a deal to buy the G League development franchise in July and completed the transaction last month.

 Previously, the Claws were an exclusive affiliate of the Celts, but held by a Maine-based ownership group that at one time included Portland City Manager and former Celtics scout Jon Jennings.